 Michelle’s past assignments have included being director of the 3000-student Cumbres Girls’ School in Santiago, Chile for over three years and then serving in various roles for ten years at the Highlands School in Dallas, including principal, formation director, and a member of the board of trustees.
 Since 2014, she has been the director of the community of Consecrated Women of Regnum Christi in Oxford, Michigan.

 Miss Cristy Villaseñor, Directress Overbrook Academy

 Cristina Villasenor was born in Guadalajara, Jailsco, Mexico.
 She studied in Alpes Bugambilias school in Guadalajara as well as Woodlands Academy, Ireland.
 In 1998 she consecrated her life to God in the Regnum Christi Movement.
 She has a degree in Education and Development from Anahuac University in Mexico.
 She has 18 years of experience working with adolescents, working in schools and missions in Sorocaba, Brazil, Mexico City, El Salvador and Guatemala.
 Throughout these years. she has directed various summer camps, volunteer programs, formation courses, as well as dedicating much of her time to personal accompaniment of each of her students.
 Since 2011 she has lived at Overbrook Academy, Rhode Island.
 She has served as an instructor of formation and director of the community of consecrated women who carry out their mission in the academy.
 During the summer of 2014, she directed the Overbrook summer camp as well as the role of formation director of the academy.
-During this time, Cristina this time worked closely with the director of the academy to ensure that every student received personalized, integral formation.
-In July of 2016, she became the Director of Overbrook Academy.
+During this time, Cristina worked closely with the director of the academy to ensure that every student received personalized, integral formation.
+From July 2016 to July 2019, she was the Director of Overbrook Academy.